 Hanne was still inexperienced and reminded herself that it wasn't her place to question orders.
 Still, she felt a pit in her stomach.

-She caught a glimpse of a hawk out of the corner of her eye.
-The thing let out a shrill cry and spun round and round above the clouds.
+Out of the corner of her eye, she caught a glimpse of a hawk.
+The thing let out a shrill cry and spun round and round through the clouds.

 When she looked down, everyone had moved ahead a considerable distance.
 Shit, she'd fallen behind.
 A sigh escaped her lips as she moved to keep pace.
 The squad had stretched out along the road, no longer in a tight formation.